-David Březina is a type designer and typographer, writer and lecturer, director of Rosetta typefoundry, and the impresario of the TypeTalks conference.
+David Březina is a type designer and typographer, writer and lecturer, director of the Rosetta Type Foundry, and the impresario of the TypeTalks conference.
 You may know him as a designer of the award-winning type family Skolar.
-So far, he has designed typefaces for Cyrillic, Greek, Gujarati, Devanagari, and various extensions of Latin.
+He has designed typefaces for Cyrillic, Greek, Gujarati, Devanagari, and various extensions of Latin.

 Presenting at ATypI conference